-Based primarily on data regarding association patterns, acoustics, movements, genetic differences and potential fishery interactions, five killer whale stocks are recognized along the west coast of North America from California to Alaska: 1) the Eastern North Pacific Northern Resident stock - occurring from British Columbia through Alaska, 2) the Eastern North Pacific Southern Resident stock - occurring within the inland waters of Washington state and southern British Columbia, 3) the Eastern North Pacific Coast stock - occurring from Cape Flattery through California (Fig. 19), and 5) the Eastern North Pacific Offshore stock - occurring from Southeast Alaska through California.
+Based primarily on data regarding association patterns, acoustics, movements, genetic differences and potential fishery interactions, five killer whale stocks are recognized along the west coast of North America from California to Alaska: 1) the Eastern North Pacific Northern Resident stock - occurring from British Columbia through Alaska, 2) the Eastern North Pacific Southern Resident stock - occurring within the inland waters of Washington state and southern British Columbia, 3) the Eastern North Pacific Coast stock - occurring from Cape Flattery through California (Fig. 20), and 5) the Eastern North Pacific Offshore stock - occurring from Southeast Alaska through California.
 Because the stock area for the Eastern North Pacific Northern Resident stock is defined as the waters from British Columbia through Alaska, 'resident' whales in Canadian waters are considered part of the Eastern North Pacific Northern Resident stock.
-The Stock Assessment Reports for the Pacific Region contain information concerning the Eastern North Pacific Offshore stock to be included in the 1999 stock assessment revisions), and a Hawaiian stock.
+The Stock Assessment Reports for the Pacific Region contain information concerning the Eastern North Pacific Offshore stock, the California/Oregon/Washington Pacific Region stock area for the Eastern North Pacific Northern Resident stock is defined as the waters from British Columbia through Alaska, 'resident' whales in Canadian waters are considered part of the Eastern North Pacific Northern Resident stock.
+The Stock Assessment Reports for the Pacific Region contain information concerning the Eastern North Pacific Offshore stock (to be included in the 1999 stock assessment revisions), and a Hawaiian stock.
 The stock structure recommended in this report should be considered preliminary pending a joint review by the Alaska and Pacific Scientific Review Groups.